 One of the most subtle problems of cashing out after a market fall is figuring out when to get back in, and then actually pulling the trigger.
 After the crash in 2008, many investors waited too long to get back into the markets.
 As a result, they had the losses, but not the subsequent gains.
 It’s scary to get back into markets after a loss, so investors often spend long periods sitting on the sidelines.
 The result?
 You’ve sold low and bought high.
 That is exactly the opposite of a winning strategy.

 How does all this relate to the way you should be investing?

 For short-term goals, it might mean making a one-off deposit to your account or saving a little bit more to get back on track.
-In the short run, saving is the surest way to reach your goals.
-For long-term goals, log in to Betterment and check your advice tab.
-Odds are very good that this bump in the road hasn’t affected the likelihood of achieving your goals at all, since subsequent market recoveries will dilute away the loss.
+Odds are very good that a bump in the road hasn’t affected the likelihood of achieving your goals at all, since subsequent market recoveries will dilute away the loss.

-It can be counterintuitive, but it’s actually very simple: With investing, you do better by doing less.
-Still, we realize that falls in the value of your account can be very stressful, so if you would like to to speak with me, or with any of our other investment experts, please get in touch.
+It may sound counterintuitive, but it’s actually very simple: With investing, you do better by doing less.
+Still, we realize that any drops in the value of your account can be very stressful, so if you would like to to speak with me, or with any of our other investment experts, please get in touch.
 We always love hearing from you.
 You can reach me at firstname.lastname@example.org.